agabopinho/Install-Windows-IoT-On-HyperV/README.md

 ##### Create New Virtual Machine

-- With Hyper-v enabled, open Hyper-V Manager
+- With Hyper-V enabled, open Hyper-V Manager
 - Choose "Quick Create"
 - In Operation System, select your VHD file
 - In Network, click in "Set up automatic network"